papasrod/ZDoom-Friendly-Marines/README.txt

 - If there are any concerns or questions about my mod please leave a comment, any feedback is appreciated! :)

 Mod Author: papasrod

+* Copyright / Permissions *

+Authors MAY use the contents of this file as a base for modification or reuse.
+Provide credit to the original author if you do use anything from this MOD, and feel free to ask about any of it.
+Permissions have been obtained from original authors for any of their resources modified or included in this file.

+You may distribute this file in any format.
+The original author has given permission to use of any modified or included content in this file to allow further distribution and modification.

+* Where to get the file that this text file describes *

+The Usual: ftp://archives.gamers.org/pub/idgames/ and mirrors Web sites:
+FTP sites:

+Additional credits: id Software